tylercuhklib/Machine-Learning-Chanting/README.md

-*This is general info.
-Click [here](https://github.com/tyiannak/pyAudioAnalysis/wiki) for the complete wiki and [here](https://hackernoon.com/audio-handling-basics-how-to-process-audio-files-using-python-cli-jo283u3y) for a more generic intro to audio data handling*
+This is based on the project ["Archive of 20th Century Cantonese Chanting in Hong Kong"「二十世紀香港粵語吟誦典藏」](https://dsprojects.lib.cuhk.edu.hk/en/projects/20th-cantonese-poetry-chanting/home/)

 # Classification of Cantonese Chanting by Machine Learning.
-This project is based on the project「[二十世紀香港粵語吟誦典藏](https://dsprojects.lib.cuhk.edu.hk/en/projects/20th-cantonese-poetry-chanting/home/)」

-The goal of this project is to develop a quick filter tool to identify the chanting activities out from a long time recording.
+Cantonese Chanting is a traditional Chinese scholarly practice of reading, composing, and teaching classical poetry and prose in a specific melodic style.
+It is characterized by its melodic nature and room for improvisation, with various schools formed by dialects, lineages, and personal preferences.
+The art of chanting is gradually fading, as the elderly who once learned in private schools pass away, making the preservation of this artform urgent.

+Since many recordings are extracted from class sessions, with chanting intermingled with teaching.
+Researcher have to find out the chanting activities within these hours long recordings.
+The works could be time consuming.

-By using the module pyAudioAnalysis(https://github.com/tyiannak/pyAudioAnalysis.git), it is possible to identify speech and chanting by the machine learning method.
+By using the python based module [pyAudioAnalysis](https://github.com/tyiannak/pyAudioAnalysis.git), it is possible to identify speech and chanting by the machine learning method.
+This tool as a quick filter to identify if the chanting exists and to label the period in the audio.

+As one of the default output file is txt, which include the labels of "start time", "end time" and "class".
+This is recommended to use [Audacity](https://www.audacityteam.org/) to import the txt for audio editing.

 ## Quickstart
  * Clone the source of this library: `git clone https://github.com/tylercuhklib/Machine-Learning-Chanting.git`
- * Place your audio files into folder "/audio/test"
+ * Copy your test audio(in wav format) into folder "/audio/test/source"
  * Open terminal and cd to the project's file path, e.g.
  ```
  cd C:\Users\Users\Documents\Machine-Learning-Chanting